StreetwiseGamgee/Cooperative-Demo-1/README.md

 ### Room-DB - (Android Jetpack)
 - Providing local persistence to data which is retrieved from GitHub's Restful API.

-### Firebase - (Google) - (WIP)
+### Firebase Authentication- (Google)
 - Allowing users to register and sign-in using Firebase Authentication.
-  - I don't currently have dependencies installed, and additional research is required to implement.

-## External Dependencies
+## External Dependencies (Shizuku)
 - [Shizuku Download](https://shizuku.rikka.app/download/) - Download App.
 - [Shizuku User Manual](https://shizuku.rikka.app/guide/setup/) - Setup instructions.

 ### Features:
-#### Battery Monitoring (WIP):
+#### Battery Monitoring:
-- Currently I have basic information such as the battery's percentage, whether it's charging, and the internal temperature.
+- The battery screen allows users to review their device's battery percentage, whether it's charging, and the internal temperature.
+- (NEW!): Implemented live-graph chart solution to track battery temperature updates thanks to the wonderful library provided by Coil-kt.

-#### Build Properties / Kernel Info (WIP):
+#### Build Properties / Kernel Info:
-- I have basic build.prop information being displayed.
+- The build screen allows users to see device properties pertaining to their instance.
+It allows for quick retrieval of specific ```build.prop``` information.
-- Relevant kernel information is displayed if a user has installed Shizuku, the service is running and has granted the permission.
+- Additionally, users can see relevant kernel information if Shizuku is installed, the service running, and has granted ```Streetwise-Toolbox``` the requisite permission.
+  - Having this information is particularly useful when deciding to root a device.
+Specifically by having the kernel release handy, we are then able to choose an appropriate root-solution which is correspondant to our version.
+  - For instance say your phone's kernel release is ```6.1.24...``` we could then take such and navigate to [WildKernels](https://github.com/WildKernels/GKI_KernelSU_SUSFS?tab=readme-ov-file#-available-kernels) and choose an appropriate script to flash via a custom recovery.

 #### Storage Information:
 - Provides information pertaining to ram usage and storage consumption.

 #### Repository Spotlight
 - Provides a space where users can discover repositories pertaining to root-related modules.
   - Allowing users to navigate to both the respective GitHub repositories, and releases via hyperlinks.
     - Information is retrieved using GitHub's Restful API over the network, and subsequently stored locally.
   - In addition to such, users are able to insert and delete entries.

+#### Account Authentication
+- Providing a streamlined means of account registry, and subsequent logins.
+  - Preventing the need for users to create a username, and or password.

 ### Proposed Features:
 #### In-scope:
 ##### Battery Health (Extended):
 - ~~Provide a means to check the temperature of the device's battery~~ (Completed).
-- ~~Implement a graph-chart visual to represent the fluctuations or differences in real-time.~~ (Completed)
+- ~~Implement a graph-chart visual to represent the fluctuations or differences in real-time~~ (Completed).

 ##### User Registry / Account Login:
-- Provide a means of account registry and authentication.
+- ~~Provide a means of account registry and authentication~~ (Completed).
 - Provide an in-app updater, or some type of notification system that let's users know when an update is available.

 #### Out of Scope: